The UP ROTC Story

 Continued Reserve Officer Development

 With the achievement of relative peace in the country as the Huk and Mindanao troubles died down and with the armistice in Korea, ROTC training in the University became almost routine.
-From 1956 onwards, not so many ROTC graduates went to the Military service.
+From 1956 onward, not so many ROTC graduates went to the Military service.

 Openings for the Officers Candidates School (OGS) at Portsea, Australia were made available for ROTC cadets.
 The UP ROTC opened this new tradition with the following outstanding graduates of said school: 2nd Lt Jose Lauchengco Jr (60), 2nd Lt Romulo Yap (61), 2nd Lt Ruperto Ambil and 2nd Lt Rafael Y Arcega.